Discretionary Trusts

 Any lifetime gift placed into a trust that exceeds the £325,000 inheritance tax threshold will incur a 20% tax.

-However, there might be opportunities to leverage other tax reliefs, and we can provide guidance on whether this applies to your situation.
+However, there may be opportunities to leverage other tax reliefs, and we can provide guidance on whether they apply to your situation.

 Administrative Challenges of Managing a Discretionary Trust